 M.S. in Environmental Science & Engineering

-The ESE curriculum provides a unified and interdisciplinary understanding of natural and engineered environmental systems, with emphasis on aquatic media, including surface waters, soils, sediments, and the subsurface.
-Coursework addresses scales from molecular to nano, cellular, community, and ecosystem.
+Students gain an interdisciplinary understanding of natural and engineered environmental systems, with emphasis on water, soils, sediments, and microbial communities.
 The program emphasizes fundamental concepts from science and engineering, including chemical equilibrium and kinetics, microbial genomics and proteomics, and computer modeling and simulation.

 The curriculum is designed to ensure a common foundation of core concepts and skills, but also to allow considerable flexibility for customization to provide the optimal educational experience for each student.
 Core concepts and skills are taught through a series of three required core courses, with the remaining coursework consisting of advanced electives, readings groups, and special topics courses selected in consultation with the student's advisory committee.